 Peperomia polybotrya 'Raindrop'.
 Getty Images

-If you want glossy foliage, this is a beautiful variety with large tear drop shaped leaves in a deep green.
-Common cultivars include 'Raindrop', which is slightly taller, at 30cm, than the species.
+If you want glossy foliage, this is a beautiful species with large, teardrop-shaped leaves in a deep green.
+The cultivar 'Raindrop' is slightly taller than the species plant.

 H x S: 30cm x 20cm